uuvkk/What2watch-Movie-Search-and-Recommendation-System/README.md

 From the specific dataset used in this project, I use the combination of the overview and tagline of a movie as its description.
 For those movies without any overview nor tagline from the dataset, I simply use its title as its decription.

 #### Comprehensive Recommendation Ranking
+To improve the ranking of recommendation results, I also introduce the F-measure discussed in the previous parts.
+The *β* parameter is set as 1: relevance and rate are the same important.
+And when the query is very long, BM25 tend to give you higher ranking scores.
+At this time relevance would count more.